-The slogan of the German city of Koblenz, the third biggest city in the German Rhineland-Palatinate province, is quite inviting.
+The slogan of the German city of Koblenz, the third biggest city in the German Rhineland-Palatinate province with its population of just 110.000, is quite inviting.
 Translated in English it reads: ‘A city, in which one feels immediately at home.’
 And these inviting words are not without coverage.
 The name Koblenz, also spelled Coblenz or Coblence in respectively English and French, originates from Latin and means confluence, or a place where two rivers merge.
 And indeed the over- 2000-year-old town is situated where the splendid rivers the Rhine and the Mosel meet.
 The landmark of the city – namely the Deutsches Eck (German corner) and its monument Emperor William I on a horseback are similarly attractive to German and to foreign tourists.
 In addition, the region is adorned by low mountains that contribute to the picturesque landscapes and together with the rivers create a unique for Germany micro-climate.

 Frequent stop for river boats

 If you happen to be making a cruise or a trip by other means of transportation down the rivers of Rhine or the Mosel, Koblenz is yet another city in this magnificent region that would definitely charm you with its ancient views and romantic atmosphere.

 You can take the time to make a city tour and see the significant Sehenswürdigkeiten, the German word for things worth seeing, or you can rent a bike or walk and explore the city on your own by simply drowning in the atmosphere and following your intuition.

 Yet, having few tips in advance is no harm and here are some handy things to know about the town’s most prominent touristic attractions.